dcaponi/sveltekit-pocketbase-starter/README.md

 4. Add the logic from `/routes/+layout.server.ts` `load` function to your `/routes/+layout.server.ts` (create this file if necessary)
 5. Copy the `/routes/callback` `/routes/confirm-verification` and `/routes/login` folders. to your `routes`.
 If you have a `/routes/login` page, you may need to merge logic.
 Add styles as required
 6. Modify the `protectedRoutes` array in `/routes/+layout.server.ts` to mark any routes you need auth blocked.
-7. Follow all the PocketBase setup instructions from `Getting Started - Local Development` at least one `Optional - <auth flow>`
+7. Follow all the PocketBase setup instructions from `Getting Started - Local Development` at least one `Auth flow` 👇

-## Optional - Email/Password Flow with Confirmation Email
+## ✉️ Email/Password Flow with Confirmation Email
    1. Go to "Mail Settings" and set the "Verification Template" Action URL to `{APP_URL}/confirm-verification/{TOKEN}`
       1. There's a `confirm-verification` folder in the AccountsApp SvelteKit project that handles flipping the "verified" flag when a user visits the Action URL from their email.
       2. Check "Use SMTP mail server"